 Step 3: Find words that rhyme with your first line:

-Use a rhyming dictionary to find words that rhyme with the last word in your first sentence.
-Make a list of words that rhyme and select the ones that are most relevant for your limerick.
+Make a list of words that rhyme with the last word in your first sentence.
+And then select the ones that are most relevant for your limerick.

 Using the example from step 2: